Less Control Compared To Standard Campaigns

 Data fuels Performance Max campaigns, and the more data, the better.
 While this can lead to inflated conversion and revenue numbers, Google Analytics is based on a last-click model, so it’ll improve performance regardless.

-So what exactly is the issue?
 There are two main reasons why branded keywords in Performance Max campaigns are problematic.

 1. Data and reporting